Osmo (game system): Development

 Time named Osmo one of the 25 Best Inventions of 2014 and in 2017, Fast Company named Osmo one of the top ten “most innovative companies” in education.
 Osmo games are available for sale online and in retail outlets such as Target and the Apple Store.
 Osmo was acquired by Byju's in January 2019 for $120 million.

+Studio bankruptcy

 On January 25, 2024, lenders began bankruptcy proceedings against Osmo's parent company Byju's in an effort to repay its loans.
 On February 1, 2024, Byju's U.S. division filed for Chapter 11 bankruptcy in Delaware.
 Byju's would raise around $200 million in an effort to clear "immediate liabilities" and for other operational costs.
+In December 2025, Osmo was purchased out of bankruptcy by "small but passionate team" who has re-launched the core Osmo products on their website and Amazon.

 Products

 Words

 Words is a game where players examine on-screen picture clues and then spell out words with tangible letter tiles.
-According to Common Sense Education, “The range of difficulty means every student can be challenged, and the variety of word packs — and the option to add your own — makes it really versatile for fun and learning.”